-The free pattern links below represent just a few of the hundreds of free patterns available on the web.
+The free pattern links below represent just a few of the thousands of free patterns available across the web.
 You can use these or any pattern as long as they meet these guidelines or as requested by the organizations we serve.
 Items should be simple in design and made from quality materials that are machine washable and require no ironing.
 Feel free to add appliques, ribbons, trims, etc. to your garments as long as they’re machine washable.
-And do check out the Pinterest site we are working to see more patterns.
+Please check out our Pinterest site too.

 Free Sewing Patterns